Logarithmic Enriques varieties: Log-Enriques varieties of symplectic type

 The quasi-\'etale assumption in the statement of Proposition~\ref{prop:conseq1} is automatic whenever $\dim Y>2$, since the singular locus has codimension at least two and the regular part of the fixed loci in $Y_\reg$ of all the nontrivial powers of $\varphi$ are isotropic submanifolds.
 This is well-known to the experts, but due to a lack of reference we state and prove this result below.

-\begin{lemma} Let $Y$ be a PSV with symplectic form $\sigma_Y$ and let $\varphi$ be a nonsymplectic automorphism of finite order on $Y$.
+\begin{lemma} Let $Y$ be a PSV of dimension at least $4$ with symplectic form $\sigma_Y$ and let $\varphi$ be a nonsymplectic automorphism of finite order on $Y$.
 Then any irreducible component of the fixed locus of $\varphi$ in $Y_\reg$ is isotropic for $\sigma_Y$. \end{lemma}

 \begin{proof} Let $\lambda\in \IC$ be such that $\varphi^{[\ast]}\sigma_Y = \lambda \sigma_Y$; by assumption $\lambda\neq 1$.
 Let $Z\coloneqq Y_\reg$ and $F\subset Z$ be an irreducible component of the fixed locus of $\varphi$ in $Z$.
 Consider the splitting of the restriction of the tangent bundle: $(T_Z)_{|F}=T_F\oplus N_{F|Z}$.
 Since $\varphi$ is of finite order, $T_F$ coincides with the $(+1)$-eigenbundle of the action of $\varphi$ on $(T_Z)_{|F}$.
 For any $x\in F$ and for any $u,v\in T_{F,x}$ we thus get: